taolicd/taolicd.github.io/_posts/2023-03-10-VSCode-extensions-techwriter.md

 ---

-This post lists Visual Studio(VS) Code extensions that technical writers may find useful.
+Technical writers may find the following Visual Studio(VS) Code extensions useful.

 ### Version control

 You can do all Git-related commands within the VS Code terminal.
+VS Code comes with a tool to resolve Git merge conflicts, which means you do not need a separate extension for handling Git merge conflicts.
 I find the following extensions useful.

 * **Git Graph**: Visual and easy to use.
 I use it for cherry-picking so I do not need to use git log to see the checksum.